lucyknada/detective-needle-llm/README.md

 while the test is running, it'll keep writing its results, so you can refresh the html page to see the progress so far, a new test run will overwrite it currently.

+the neat thing about ENDPOINTS being an array in the config is that you can host multiple backends on e.g. runpod or vast to get through the test faster.

 # default chart example
 ![demo screenshot](demo_matrix_2.png)